hgu2699/US-Bankruptcy-survival-analysis/README.md

 # US-Bankruptcy-survival-analysis
 We use survival analysis and machine learning techniques to fit models that predict US bankruptcy from 1999 to 2018.
+To read the paper, please click "us bankruptcy paper.pdf".
+To look at details, please visit the "codes-and-outputs" folder.
+This paper is the author's preparation of becoming a quantitative researcher/analyst in financial fields and is also an exhibition of statistical and financial analysis skills to potential hiring managers.
+The readers are free to use the results of paper with proper citation.